As several schools have departed the Pac-12, Washington State had to find a clear path forward.

 Those fees are on top of the $17 million per school that the soon-to-be Pac-12 members will have to pay for leaving the Mountain West, though the Pac-12 will cover some or all of that.

-The poaching penalties were part of the scheduling alliance that the Pac-12 and Mountain West made for this season.
+The poaching penalties were part of the scheduling alliance that the Pac-12 and Mountain West made for last season.

 The Pac-12’s argument is it’s an antitrust issue.
 The conference allegedly is claiming it had no choice but to agree to that deal because most of the conference’s teams had left and the league had only a few months to come up with a schedule for the 2024 season.